 HOME PRICES & DAYS ON MARKET: In March 2023, the median price of homes sold in Yavapai County was $550,000, according to National Association of Realtors.
 That was up 3.8% from March 2022.
 The median days on market in March was 78, up from 43 in March 2022.
 As of May 2022, there were 3,928 homes listed for sale in Yavapai County, down from 4,041 in June 2021.
 (Data in this section updated annually; for the most recent monthly data, visit Yavapai County, AZ Real Estate Market.)

 NEW HOME CONSTRUCTION: In 2022, there were 1,745 building permits issued for new single-family homes in Yavapai County, down 8.4% from the year prior (following a 10.2% increase in 2021).
 Despite the decrease, new home permits in 2022 were the second highest since 2006.
 The average permit value in 2022 was $341,979, up 11.4% from the year prior.
 For the most recent monthly data, click here.

-According to research by Dean Runyan Associates for Arizona Office of Tourism, Yavapai County's travel industry (including business and leisure travel) generated $751.3 million in direct spending countywide in 2022, up 5.6% from 2021 (the year 2021 saw a 66.4% increase, rebounding from a 24.9% COVID-related drop in 2020, the first year of the pandemic).
+According to research by Dean Runyan Associates for Arizona Office of Tourism, Yavapai County's travel industry (including business and leisure travel) generated $1.3 billion in direct spending countywide in 2022, up 5.6% from 2021 (the year 2021 saw a 66.4% increase, rebounding from a 24.9% COVID-related drop in 2020, the first year of the pandemic).
 Travel-related direct spending in 2022 was at a record high (with records back to 1998, not adjusted for inflation).
 Yavapai County's travel industry supported 9,600 jobs countywide in 2021 (up 11.7% after falling 16.2% the year prior) with associated household earnings of $327.6 million (up 6.4% from 2021), according to the study.